tomtx/cp-thematic-maps/README.md

 * **figure file name**: <article_doi>_<figure_reference>-<figure_content>.<file_extention>
 * **figure file content**: each figure has 6 files as per its <figure_content> field
   1) _annotation_ is the human annotation of the figure type class (thematic or other map)
-  2) _attribute_ is the generated attributes to label a figure content
+  2) _attribute_ is the generated label of generated attributes for the figure (hypothesis about visual attributes of figures)
   3) _caption_ is the caption of the figure image from its article
   4) _description_ is the generated description of the figure image
   5) _discourse_ is the scientific discourse in the article about the figure